lcgarman/MJHP_analysis/README.md

   HKL

-Copy from the single-point energy calculation into the 2theta directory: the abinit FILENAME.in, FILENAME.files, and FILENAME_i_DEN (the output density from to be used as the starting ground state density).
+Copy from the single-point energy calculation into the 2theta directory: the abinit FILENAME.in, FILENAME.files, and FILENAME_i_DEN (the output density to be used as the starting ground state density).

 Copy from the single-point energy calculation into the HKL directory: the abinit FILENAME.out, FILENAME_o_POT, and FILENAME_o_WFK files.